VA Online Horse Betting Guide 2023

 Whether you bet online or live, horse racing revolves around the odds that the track or site places on each horse to win.
 It’s important to understand what odds mean and how they work.

-First of all, odds are a basic way to express how often a horse will win against the other horses in the field.
+First, odds are a basic way to express how often a horse will win against the other horses in the field.
 In other words, odds are an expression of the chance that your horse will come in first.

 The number that you receive as your payout amount is the profit from the odds added to the amount of your wager.
 For now, let’s set aside your wager amount and just talk about the calculation of your profit.